DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 - Trying to retrieve the information from the shared object a second time triggers an access error.
 - Not setting the shared information at the end of a state triggers an error in the next access.

 As this design controls the ownership of an object, it is similar to C++11's `std::unique_ptr`.
-It also enforces that when a state reads some of the shared information, it must also write back the updated information.

 ## When to use it?